senikm/trpx/README.md

-##  TERSE C++ Fast and Lossless Diffraction Data Compressor
+##  TERSE/PROLIX (TRPX) C++ Fast and Lossless Diffraction (cryo-EM) Data Compressor

 ___

-The objective of this project is to develop an *efficient compression* technique for *diffraction data*.
+The objective of this project is to develop an *efficient compression and decompression* technique for *diffraction data*.

-Terse<T> allows efficient and fast compression of integral diffraction data and other integral grayscale data into a Terse object that can be decoded by the member function Terse<T>::prolix(iterator).
+TRPX allows efficient and fast compression of integral diffraction data and other integral grey scale data *(cryo-EM)* into a Terse object that can be decoded by the member function Terse<T>::prolix(iterator).
 The prolix(iterator) member function decompresses the data starting at the location defined by 'iterator' (which can also be a pointer).
-A Terse object is constructed by supplying it with uncompressed data or a stream that contains Terse data
+A Terse object is constructed by supplying it with uncompressed data or a stream that contains TRPX data

 ## How to compile and run it

 ___

-    git clone git@github.com:Senikm/terse.git
+    git clone git@github.com:Senikm/trpx.git
 > Navigate to the project directory
 ```cmake